 A Spanish nun whose life of extreme service to the sick and poor in Seville led to her canonization as a saint in the Catholic Church.

-Born María Isabel Salvat Romero in Madrid, she felt a call to religious life from an early age, entering the Sisters of the Company of the Cross at 19 and taking the name María de la Purísima of the Cross.
-Her order, founded by Saint Angela of the Cross, was dedicated to serving the most destitute.
-For over four decades, she lived this mission with ferocious humility in the slums of Seville.
-As a nurse, administrator, and eventually Mother Superior, she was known for her hands-on, tireless care for the poor and the sick, often tending to wounds and conditions others shunned.
-Her leadership saw the expansion of her order's charitable works, including homes for the elderly and schools.
-While her life was not one of public drama, it was marked by a constant, grinding sacrifice and a radiant joy that those who knew her described as palpable.
-The Catholic Church recognized this as a life of 'heroic virtue,' leading to her beatification in 1998 and canonization in 2015, holding her up as a modern model of Christian charity.
+María de la Purísima Salvat Romero was canonized in 2015 as a modern model of Christian charity.
+Born María Isabel Salvat Romero in Madrid, she entered the Sisters of the Company of the Cross at 19, taking the name María de la Purísima of the Cross.
+Her order, founded by Saint Angela of the Cross, served the most destitute.
+For over four decades, she lived this mission in the slums of Seville.
+As a nurse, administrator, and Mother Superior, she tended to wounds and conditions others shunned, caring for the poor and sick with hands-on, tireless dedication.
+Her leadership expanded the order's charitable works, including homes for the elderly and schools.
+Her life was marked by constant, grinding sacrifice and a radiant joy those who knew her described as palpable.
+The Catholic Church recognized this as a life of 'heroic virtue,' leading to her beatification in 1998 and canonization in 2015.

 1901–1927